 07.03 Generic, Special, and Infrequently Performed Inspections

-The generic, special, and infrequently performed inspections element of the program, described in Appendix C, is implemented when there is a need for additional inspections to address emergent security issues, in response to events, for infrequent major security activities at a facility, or to fulfill the NRC’s obligations under inter-agency memoranda of understanding.
+The generic, special, and infrequently performed inspections element of the program, described in IMC 2201 Appendix C, is implemented when there is a need for additional inspections to address emergent security issues, in response to events, for infrequent major security activities at a facility, or to fulfill the NRC’s obligations under inter-agency memoranda of understanding.
 In situations where the inspection procedures within this appendix do not address a specific issue or event, it may be necessary to develop and implement an inspection activity designed to obtain the necessary information to ensure the continued security of licensed facilities.
 In these situations, the inspection activity would typically be conducted utilizing a TI.

 When a TI is issued, the overall assessment of the applicable facilities may be considered in establishing priorities for conducting these inspections.
 The facilities to be inspected will be designated in each TI(s).